Propagated Error & Combining Measurements

 \[\frac{\delta F}{F} \approx \sqrt{0.0001161} \approx 0.0108 \approx 1.1\%\]

-But wait — the factor of 2 in front of \(\frac{\delta r}{r}\) matters more than it first appears.
-With the corrected values from class (using the actual measured data), the class computed:
+Note that the factor of 2 in front of \(\frac{\delta r}{r}\) has a significant effect.
+With the corrected values from class (using the actual measured data), the computation yields:

 \[\frac{\delta F}{F} \approx 2.1\%\]